 What Type Of Clay Is Best For Solid Structures

-There are three types of pottery clay.
-I like using Earthware for Sculptures.
+There are Four types of pottery clay.
+Earthware is the most popular for Sculptures.

 - Earthenware is a low fire clay.
 With some extra grog this a good clay for big Sculptures.

 - Stoneware is a high fire clay.
 This clay is good with smaller Sculptures.
+You can get stoneware with heavy grog or fire clay to help with the stability of the clay.
 It shapes well and can also be fired at lower temperatures.